download

 fotor_2023-6-1_12_53_52.jpeg

-"Let's not talk about Black Friday because nobody died.
+"Let's not talk about a Black Friday because nobody died.
 We have to improve the set-up and try to qualify not too far behind.
 Overtaking?
-In England they were difficult, yet it went well".
+In England it was difficult, yet it went well".

 "Our opponents are strong on the single lap".